Fraud Detection Software | Real-Time ML Scoring

 Frequently asked questions

-An initial fraud detection model -- covering one fraud type, with real-time scoring API, a rule engine, and a basic case management interface for your fraud team -- typically runs $25,000 to $70,000.
-A full real-time scoring system covering multiple fraud types, with high-availability infrastructure, advanced case management tooling, regulatory reporting, and automated model retraining ranges from $70,000 to $200,000.
+We work land-and-expand.
+A first model covering one fraud type, with a real-time scoring API, a rule engine, and a basic case management interface for your fraud team, starts at $25,000 to $70,000.
+That is the validated v1 you put into production, then grow.
+From there a multi-type platform, with high-availability infrastructure, advanced case tooling, regulatory reporting, and automated retraining, typically runs $70,000 to $200,000 as coverage expands.
 We provide a fixed-cost quote after reviewing your transaction volume, fraud types, and latency requirements.

 Work with us